eiBoard-Company/eiBoard/testPlan.md

 The following elements will motivate the testing effort for eiBoard in this iteration:

-1. **Quality risks**: Testing will ensure that the application meets the desired level of quality and functionality, and will identify any areas where improvements can be made.
+1. **Quality risks and Use cases**: Testing will ensure that the application meets the desired level of quality and functionality, and will identify any areas where improvements can be made.
+Testing will focus on ensuring that the application meets the needs and requirements of its users.

 2. **Technical risks**: The application relies on multiple subsystems and APIs, so testing will be crucial to ensure that all parts of the application are working together seamlessly.

-3. **Use cases**: Testing will focus on ensuring that the application meets the needs and requirements of its users, and will identify any areas where improvements can be made to enhance the user experience.

-4. **Functional requirements**: Testing will ensure that the application meets its intended functional requirements, and will identify any areas where improvements can be made to enhance its functionality.
+3. **Functional requirements**: Testing will ensure that the application meets its intended functional requirements, and will identify any areas where improvements can be made to enhance its functionality.

 ## 3. Target Test Items

 The listing below identifies those test items: software, hardware, and supporting product elements that have been identified as targets for testing.
 This list represents what items will be tested.

-- FLutter Frontend
+- Flutter Frontend
 - Server Backend (and APIs)

 ## 4. Outline of Planned Tests

 ### 4.1 Outline of Test Inclusions

-*Frontend: FLutter application: Web Client*:
+*Frontend: Flutter application: Web Client*:

 - UI testing
 - Unit testing